Keyboard shortcuts

 2. Learn the Plugin Logic

-MyBannerPlugin is a simple plugin that adds a banner comment to the top of generated main.js file.
+MyBannerPlugin adds a banner comment to the top of the generated main.js file.

 Before we start, be sure to add the following dependencies to your Cargo.toml file: